aaleem123/AWS-ECR-EKS-FARGATE-CI-CDpipeline/README.md

 - CI/CD Pipeline: Jenkins

 🌍 **Project Overview**

 This project demonstrates:

-✅ Building a Java application with Gradle/b
+- ✅ Building a Java application with Gradle
-✅ Containerizing the application with Docker/b
+- ✅ Containerizing the application with Docker
-✅ Storing images securely in AWS ECR/b
+- ✅ Storing images securely in AWS ECR
-✅ Deploying workloads to AWS EKS Fargate/b
+- ✅ Deploying workloads to AWS EKS Fargate
-✅ Fully automated CI/CD pipeline via Jenkins/b
+- ✅ Fully automated CI/CD pipeline via Jenkins

 **Here are screenshots of the project in action:**